USS Mazama: Liberation of the Philippines

 Anchoring at Manus on 9 October, the ammunition ship prepared for the liberation of the Philippines.
 She steamed on the 15th for Kossol Roads, continuing on to Leyte Gulf, arriving 23 October 3 days after the Leyte landings.
 She remained in the gulf, in spite of intense and bitter air activity, through the battles off Samar and in Surigao Strait.
 Following these battles she rearmed the units of the 7th and 3rd Fleets.

 On 1 November, Mazama departed for Kossol Roads and Ulithi Atoll.
 While at anchor in the latter, 20 November, she witnessed the first successful attack of the kaiten.
 By 1 December she was beaded for Espiritu Santo to replenish her cargo; returning to Ulithi 5 January 1945.
 There, at 0650 12 January, a suspicious object was sighted off the starboard quarter.
 Four minutes later an explosion rocked the ship.
+Mazama had been struck by a Kaiten manned torpedo launched by Japanese submarine I-36.
 She developed a 2° list to port and was down at the head.
 Pumps were immediately started to counteract flooding, later ballast was emptied to reduce the forward draft which had increased to 35 from 23 feet; the change in draft aft, from 25 to 21 feet.
 By midafternoon, having suffered the loss of eight men, one dead and seven seriously injured, she began to transfer serviceable ammunition; unserviceable munitions were dumped at sea.

 The next day the caulking and plugging of open seams was begun.
 Temporary repairs completed by 6 March, Mazama steamed for San Francisco, arriving 4 April.
 She then headed back toward the Philippines 9 June with 5,000 tons of ammunition.
 On 2 July she entered San Pedro Bay where she remained through the end of the war.